How to Make a Paper Mache Pinata

 - Masking tape

 Blow up your balloon as large as it will go.
 Grab a bowl that your balloon will fit on top of and cover it with plastic wrap.
 Set the balloon on top of the bowl.

 Dip the newspaper strips into the paste you made.
 Remove any extra glue on the newspaper piece by running it through your pinched fingers.
 Spread the newspaper onto the balloon.

 Add two or three more layers of paper mache to your balloon.
 Allow each layer to dry completely before putting on the next layer.
 Once it is dry, pop the balloon and remove it through the opening you left.

-Decorating the Pinata
+Decorate the Pinata

-The fastest way is to decorate your pinata is to paint it with bright designs.
+The fastest to decorate your pinata is to paint it with bright designs.
 After the paint is dry, hang some crepe paper streamers from the bottom.
 Consider wrapping strips of crepe paper around your pinata and cutting fringe along the edge.
 You can also decorate your pinata using squares of tissue paper.